EvansWinner/Kallychore/README.md

     $ kallychore -b "    " README.in > README.md

-It is a regular text file with shell commands surrounded with tripple- with Kallychore lines which are normal text should be simply echoed to standard output, but lines which are surrounded with that tag will be echoed in a cute little ASCII art box, and then executed by bash, their output going to standard output just like the running text.
+It is a regular text file with shell commands surrounded with tripple-
+curly-braces: \{\{\{ and \}\}\} each on a line by itself.
+Take a look at README.in to see how it works.
+When the input file is processed with Kallychore lines which are normal text should be simply echoed to standard output, but lines which are surrounded with that tag will be echoed in a cute little ASCII art box, and then executed by bash, their output going to standard output just like the running text.
 For example, the next line is a call to 'wc' to list the number of characters in the script file 'kallychore'.
+Well, not quite the next line.
+After the next paragraph wherein I make various disclaimers.

 Since this is the README file for Kallychore, we are setting it up for postprocessing as a Markdown file, so we're also going to pipe all our commands to "sed -e 's/^/ /'".
-This is to add some spaces to command output (not the text of the commands as theys how up in the code cells -- that is done differently) so that Markdown renders them like code, in monospace.
+This is to add some spaces to command output (not the text of the commands themselves -- that's handled separately) so that Markdown renders them like code, in monospace.
 This is not necessary if your output target is plain text, which is the main purpose of Kallychore, after all.
 But, er, where was I?
 Oh yeah a basic example --

     .--- Code cell start -----------------------------------
      wc -m kallychore | sed -e 's/^/    /'